Philip Hamilton: Duel and death

 On July 4, 1801, a New York lawyer named George Eacker gave an Independence Day speech hosted by a New York State Militia brigade and by the Tammany Society.
 The Tammany Society, better known as Tammany Hall, was a Democratic-Republican party political organization that Aaron Burr had built into a political machine.
 In the speech, Eacker reportedly said that Alexander Hamilton would not be opposed to overthrowing Thomas Jefferson's presidency by force.

 Four months later, on November 20, 1801, Philip and a friend named Stephen Price encountered Eacker while attending a play at the Park Theatre.
 Philip confronted Eacker about the speech, and in the ensuing disturbance, Eacker was heard to call Philip and Price "damned rascals".
 In response to the verbal hostilities and Eacker's insult, the two formally challenged Eacker to a duel.
 Acquaintances wrote that Alexander Hamilton counseled his son, telling him to engage in a delope, throwing away his first shot.

 The duel took place in Paulus Hook, New Jersey (today Jersey City), a few miles from where the elder Hamilton would later be mortally wounded in a duel with Burr.
 Eacker faced Philip and Price separately, dueling Price the day after the challenge, and Philip the following day.
 In Eacker's duel with Price, neither party was injured, but four shots were fired.
 The next day, November 23, 1801, Philip took his father's advice, and refused to raise his pistol to fire after he and Eacker had counted ten paces and faced each other.
 Eacker, following suit, did not shoot either.
 For the first minute, both men stood, doing nothing, both refusing to shoot.
 After a minute, Eacker finally raised his pistol, and Philip did the same.
 Eacker shot and struck Philip above his right hip.
-The bullet went through his body and lodged in his left arm.
+The bullet went through his body and lodged in his arm.
 In what may have been an involuntary spasm, Philip also fired his pistol before he hit the ground, but this bullet did nothing.